kcmath/Udacity-DRL/p2-ContinuousControl/README.md

-# p1-Navigation
+# p2-ContinuousControl

 ### Introduction
-An agent is trained to navigate and collect bananas in a large, square world.
-The primary objective is to get an average score of +13 over 100 consecutive episodes.
-The Deep Q-network and Double Q-network are utilized for the task.
+An agent is trained to move a double-jointed arm to target locations.
+Considering the first version, the primary objective is to get an average score of +30 over 100 consecutive episodes.
+The Deep Deterministic Policy Gradient (DDPG) and Twin Delayed Deep Deterministic (TD3) are utilized for the task.

 ### Project details
-The environment is simulated by Unity application _Banana_.
-An agent is trained to navigate and collect bananas in a large, square world.
-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
-Given this information, the agent has to learn how to best select actions.
-Four discrete actions are available, corresponding to:
-- **`0`** - move forward.
-- **`1`** - move backward.
-- **`2`** - turn left.
-- **`3`** - turn right.
+An agent is trained to move a double-jointed arm to target locations.
+A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
+Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.
+The observation space consists of $33$ variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+Each action is a vector with four numbers, corresponding to torque applicable to two joints.
+Every entry in the action vector should be a number between -1 and +1.

 ### Getting Started
 The project is completed in the Udacity Workspaces.
 However in order to run on local machine, the following packages are required: